u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 What most people experience, and think about, are the amazing results of scientific progress - not just intellectually, but in its real impact.
 Consider the last few decades, which brought CRISPR gene editing, the Human Genome Project, MRI, CAR-T cell therapy (which still feels like science fiction), and more.

-And yet, scientists, who are the core of this institution, face a system that actively opresses their fundamental desires.
-How much better could things be if we even had a chance at addressing these critical issues?
+And yet, scientists, who are the core of this institution, face a system that actively opresses their fundamental desires to work on interesting or meaningful problems in their respective domains.
+How much better could things be if we even had a chance at addressing the critical issues our existing system produces?

-Indeed these issues vary by scientific discipline, and there have been attempts from within the system over recent decades (think of Open Science, etc.), but there was always significant institutional inertia that made it difficult to meaningfully experiment with new ideas.
+Indeed these issues vary by scientific discipline, and there have been attempts to improve things from within over recent decades (think of Open Science, etc.).
+But significant institutional inertia made it difficult to meaningfully experiment with new approaches.

 Until now.